 SUDEP Surveillance?
 January 15, 2014 Newsletter Article.
 SUDEP Editor Dr. Daniel Friedman looks at efforts to fully understand SUDEP.

 Seizures Can Stop The Heartbeat: Does This Cause SUDEP?
 January 8, 2014 Newsletter Article.
 Dr. Gena Ghearing explores this connection and calls for more study.

 SUDEP: The Need for Global Conversation November 21, 2013 Newsletter Article.
-Learn about the need for increased awareness and discussion about sudden unexpected death in epilepsy.
+Learn about the need for increased awareness and discussion about SUDEP.

 Could Oxygen Starvation of the Brain Cause SUDEP?
 September 11, 2013 Newsletter Article.
-Learn about this potential cause of Sudden Unexpected Death in Epilepsy.
+Learn about this potential cause of SUDEP.